|(Credit: Christina Shapiro/Texas Stars)|

 Starting in 2013, the AHL moved to the following rules:

 In addition, the AHL’s playoff roster deadline is [the day after the last day of the regular season], by which time all 16 playoff teams must submit to the league a list of playoff-eligible players.
 Only those players on a team’s playoff eligibility list, plus signed draft choices and players signed to amateur tryout contracts, are eligible to compete in the Calder Cup Playoffs.
-Players from lower professional leagues can also be added if they played in at least eight games in the AHL and/or a lower league in 2012-13.
+Players from lower professional leagues can also be added if they played in at least eight games in the AHL and/or a lower league in [the current season].

 The AHL’s Clear Day roster restrictions have been removed.
 Any eligible player on a club’s roster may participate at any time during the remainder of the regular season and the Calder Cup Playoffs.